awsdocs/aws-greengrass-developer-guide/doc_source/bulk-deploy-cli.md

    ```

     Make a note of the bulk deployment ID\.
 It can be used to check the status of your bulk deployment\.
+**Note**
+Although bulk deployment operations are not currently supported, you can create Amazon EventBridge event rules to get notifications about deployment status changes for individual groups\.
+For more information, see [Get Deployment Notifications](deployment-notifications.md)\.

 1. Use the following command to check the status of your bulk deployment\.